recbus/caribou/README.md

 flexibility can even allow parallel development against a shared database.

 ## The only reliable record of prior migrations is the database itself
-It's tempting to assume that the source of migration transaction data is a reliable record of the applied migrations.
-However, reality sometimes intrudes on this ideal with human error being the primary culprit:
+It is tempting to assume that the source (idiomatically, an EDN data file) of migration transaction data is a reliable record of the applied migrations.
+However, reality sometimes intrudes on this ideal with, human error being the primary culprit:

  * a bad merge changes the migration source files;
  * a migration under development is accidentally applied (hopefully never to a production database!!);